daerduoCarey/ogn/README.md

 # OGN

-This is the repo containing the code for CS468 course project, Spring 2017.
+This is the repo containing the code for our CS468 course project, Spring 2017.
 I implement the Caffe layers to discriminate Octree reprensented shapes, including sparse convolution and pooling to do auto-encoder and GAN experiments using our discriminator (encoder) and OGN paper method as generator (decoder).

 ## Original OGN paper